JulianAburrow/ManufacturerManagerWebAPI/README.md

 # Manufacturers and Widgets

 The WepAPI will allow duplicate Manufacturers and Widgets but the front end should not.
-The next step is to provide endpoints in the controllers which will check for duplicates in the database and return a 409 reponse if any are found.
+There is now and enpoint in the ManufacturerController which checks for duplicates in the database and return a Conflict reponse if any are found.

-The front end will have code added to call these endpoints on create and update and respond appropriately if duplicates are found.
+The front end Manufacturer create and update code now calls the appropriate endpoints and responds appropriately if duplicates are found.

-This has been started and will be completed shortly.
-Currently only the create functionality for Manufacturer has this check.

 # Setting Up